Skip to content

 Many dyslexic adults benefit from choosing fields that align with strengths and minimise sustained reading demand.
 Common patterns:

-Less aligned: roles requiring sustained text reading and writing under time pressure, traditional academic paths requiring large reading volume, law and similar text-heavy professions (though many dyslexic adults succeed here with accommodation).
+Less aligned: roles requiring sustained text reading and writing under time pressure, traditional academic paths requiring large reading volume, law and similar text-heavy professions (though many dyslexic adults succeed here with accommodation), administrative roles with constant document-handling.

 What is dyslexia?